Gary Neville says Man Utd like U9s in Brentford thrashing, adding 'transfer strategy difficult to forgive'

 Neville also described the club's delay in strengthening Erik ten Hag's squad as "difficult to forgive".

-The 13-time Premier League champions were humbled by the Bees as they recorded their seventh successive away defeat - a result that leaves Ten Hag with zero points, one goal scored and six goals conceded from his first two matches in charge.
+The 13-time Premier League champions were humbled by the Bees as they recorded their seventh successive away defeat - a result that leaves new boss Erik Ten Hag with zero points, one goal scored and six goals conceded from his first two matches in charge.

 United found themselves 4-0 down after less than 40 minutes, leaving Neville to tell Sky Sports: "I'm trying to think of one thing Manchester United have done well in the first half and I can't think of one.